How to Stay Compliant with Seller Labs PRO

 - Send messages in the customer’s preferred language.
 Seller Labs PRO detects a customer’s preferred language and the language in your Seller Labs account.
 If the languages match, we will send your custom template.
 If they don’t our system will send the Request a Review template.
 Amazon created the Request a Review template, so it will translate automatically.

-Seller Labs PRO will not translate your messages.
+Seller Labs PRO can check your message templates!

 Bonus Updates to Amazon Seller Messages